BasSmeets/bitbucket-cli/README.md

 - merge pr's

 ## TODO
-get the reposlug and workspace from git using the current working directory. check if this also works when having installed this package globally.
+- get the reposlug and workspace from git using the current working directory.
+- check if this also works when having installed this package globally.
+- check if .env is configured before trying anything

 ### Sources